xieyuschen/Awesome-Web-Server-Building/nginx/http-request-reading.md

 &emsp;&emsp;Then we shall pay attention to how `ngx_event_s` is initialized and managed, in short who managed it at whole framework.
 In linux it's normal to use `epoll` system call so let we see how epoll is used in nginx.
 - ngx_epoll_module.c
 This file is stored at `/src/event/modules/ngx_epoll_module.c`, it contains some necessary structs as a module like array of ngx_command_t and ngx_event_module_t context.
-Epoll module will be added into module array @todo
+Epoll module will be added into module array